What goes where?

 Asbestos Containing Material (ACM)

 Staff at the Waste Management Facility will be screening for possible ACM.
 The most common ones are vermiculite insulation, blown-in insulation, and acoustic ceiling tiles.
 Please bring an MSDS, Product Label, or results from an accredited lab as proof as non-ACM.
-Not sure if it is ACM or have some ACM to dispose of?
+Not sure if it is ACM or has some ACM to dispose of?
 Contact the Environmental Manager at City Hall for information.

 Light ballasts from florescent lights can be disposed of at the Waste Management Facility (let scale attendant know).